ritz-17/ritz-17/README.md

 └─────────────────────────────────────────────────────────────┘
 ````

-Currently working as an **Application Security Engineer at Tata Advanced Systems Limited**, focusing on integrating security into development and CI/CD workflows.
+Currently working as an **Executive at Tata Advanced Systems Limited** in **Application Security**, focusing on integrating security into development and CI/CD workflows.

 My work revolves around: